HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Color contrast

-Color contrast refers to how easily text and other page artifacts stand out against the surrounding background.
+<a hreflang="en" href="https://www.a11yproject.com/posts/2015-01-05-what-is-color-contrast/">Color contrast</a> refers to how easily text and other page artifacts stand out against the surrounding background.
 The higher the contrast, the easier it is for people to distinguish the content.
-The Web Content Accessibility Guidelines (WCAG) has minimum contrast requirements for text and non-text content.
+The <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/">Web Content Accessibility Guidelines</a> (WCAG) has minimum contrast requirements for text and non-text content.

 People who may have difficulties viewing low contrast content include those with color vision deficiency, people with mild to moderate vision loss, and those with situational difficulties viewing the content, such as glare on screens in bright light.